HQ (video game): HQX

-HQ Drops
+HQ Drops (beta)

 HQ Drops was a live QVC-like show hosted by Lauren Gambino.
 During the show, HQ merchandise would be displayed and users would have between 60 and 180 seconds to purchase the current item either using Apple Pay or Google Pay.
 After the first and final Drops game, the feature would continue to be used on Trivia, Sports, and After Dark.